fokosun/Checkpoint1/README.md

 ### Implement Ranking

-You can now traverse through the array to get your desired output like so:
+You can now traverse through the Data array to get your desired output like so:

 ```
 foreach(Data::$data as $row => $innerArray)